-- is located in Illinois at the time of the sale or exchange.
-Gains or losses from the sale or exchange of intangible personal property are not allocable to Illinois. - Income from partnerships and other fiduciaries paid to this trust or estate may be allocable to Illinois.
-See the Schedule K-1-P furnished by the partnership or Schedule K-1-T furnished by the fiduciary to determine what income is allocable to Illinois. - Illinois State Lottery winnings received by a nonresident fiduciary are allocable to Illinois - Other unspecified items of income or deduction of a nonresident taxpayer are not allocable to Illinois.
+- Gains and losses from sales or exchanges of real or tangible personal property are in Illinois if the property is located in Illinois at the time of the sale or exchange.
+Gains or losses from the sale or exchange of intangible personal property are not allocable to Illinois. - Income from partnerships and other fiduciaries is allocated to Illinois as if the trust or estate received it directly.
+See the Illinois Schedule K-1-P furnished by the partnership or the Illinois Schedule K-1-T furnished by the fiduciary to determine what income is allocable to Illinois. - Illinois State Lottery winnings received by a nonresident fiduciary are allocable to Illinois. - Other unspecified items of income or deduction of a nonresident taxpayer are not allocable to Illinois.

+Step-by-Step Instructions

-Step-by-Step Instructions Step 1: Identify your trust or estate
+Step 1: Identify your trust or estate